blueimp/Gallery/README.md

   // Defines if the gallery slides are cleared from the gallery modal,
   // or reused for the next gallery initialization:
   clearSlides: true,
-  // Defines if images should be stretched to fill the available space,
-  // while maintaining their aspect ratio (will only be enabled for browsers
-  // supporting background-size="contain", which excludes IE < 9).
-  // Set to "cover", to make images cover all available space (requires
-  // support for background-size="cover", which excludes IE < 9):
-  stretchImages: false,
   // Toggle the controls on pressing the Return key:
   toggleControlsOnReturn: true,
   // Toggle the controls on slide click: